MicrosoftDocs/sql-docs/docs/reporting-services/report-design/built-in-collections-built-in-globals-and-users-references-report-builder.md

 author: maggiesMSFT
 ms.author: maggies
 ---
-# Built-in collections - built-in globals and users references in a paginated report (Report Builder)
+# Built-in collections - Globals and User references in a paginated report (Report Builder)

 [!INCLUDE[ssrs-appliesto](../../includes/ssrs-appliesto.md)] [!INCLUDE [ssrs-appliesto-ssrs-rb](../../includes/ssrs-appliesto-ssrs-rb.md)] [!INCLUDE [ssrs-appliesto-pbi-rb](../../includes/ssrs-appliesto-pbi-rb.md)] [!INCLUDE [ssrb-applies-to-ssdt-yes](../../includes/ssrb-applies-to-ssdt-yes.md)]

-  The Built-in fields collection, which includes both the **Globals** and the **User** collections, represent global values provided by Reporting Services when a paginated report is processed.
+  The built-in fields collection, which includes both the **Globals** and the **User** collections, represent global values provided by Reporting Services when a paginated report is processed.
 The **Globals** collection provides values such as the name of the report, the time when report processing began, and current page numbers for the report header or footer.
 The **User** collection provides the user identifier and language settings.
 These values can be used in expressions to filter results in a report.

 > [!NOTE]
 >  [!INCLUDE[ssRBRDDup](../../includes/ssrbrddup-md.md)]